brechtm/rinohtype/doc/sphinx.rst

 .. confval:: rinoh_logo

-    This configuration variable is **no longer supported** since the logo can be specified in the :confval:`rinoh_documents`.
+    This configuration variable is **no longer supported** since the logo can be specified in the :confval:`rinoh_documents` entries.

 .. confval:: rinoh_domain_indices

-    This configuration variable is **no longer supported** since the domain_indices can be specified in the :confval:`rinoh_documents`.
+    This configuration variable is **no longer supported** since the domain_indices can be specified in the :confval:`rinoh_documents` entries.

 .. confval:: rinoh_metadata

-    A dictionary instance that provides additional configuration values to the document template, typically used on the title page and in page headers and footers (depending on the template and its configuration).
-The values supplied can be plain text or :class:`~.StyledText`.
-They are normally derived from other Sphinx configuration variables, but it can be useful to override them for PDF output.
-Supported keys:

-    title
-        Overrides :confval:`sphinx:project`
-    subtitle
-        Overrides the default Sphinx subtitle containing the project's :confval:`sphinx:release` string
-    author
-        Overrides :confval:`sphinx:author`
-    date
-        Overrides the default date determined from :confval:`sphinx:today` and :confval:`sphinx:today_fmt`
+    This configuration variable is **no longer supported**.
+Metadata entries can now be added to :confval:`rinoh_documents` entries.